cwarlysolsberg/GWAS_Tutorial/docs/popstrat.md

 ##QC on 1000 Genomes data.

-Before we can use our 1000 Genomes data as our reference panel, it is important to perform quality control procedures on this dataset in a similar fashion as outlined in [Tutorial 1](QC.md).
+Before we can use the 1000 Genomes data as our reference panel, it is important to perform quality control procedures on this dataset in a similar fashion as outlined in [Tutorial 1](QC.md).
 We choose the same parameters as in this tutorial for our SNP missingness threshold, individual missingness threshold, and MAF threshold.

 ```bash
 FILE_1K=1000genomes_nomissing.genotypes